 Kids should see their health care providers often for blood work, physical exams, and discussions about how they and their families are coping socially with any stress from their disease.

 Some immunizations during routine visits may be slightly different for infants or children with HIV/AIDS.
-A child whose immune system is severely compromised will not receive live virus vaccines such as measles-mumps-rubella (MMR) and chickenpox (varicella).
-All other routine immunizations are given as usual, and the yearly flu (influenza) vaccine is recommended.
+A child whose immune system is severely compromised will not receive live virus vaccines such as measles-mumps-rubella (MMR) and varicella (chickenpox).
+All other routine immunizations are given as usual, and a yearly influenza vaccine (flu shot) is recommended.

-If a family seeks health care for their child in a hospital emergency department, parents should be sure to tell the registering nurse that the child has HIV.
+If a family seeks health care in a hospital emergency department, parents should be sure to tell the nurse who registers the child that the child has HIV.
 This will alert medical caregivers to look closely for any signs of diseases from opportunistic infections and provide the best possible treatment.

 There is no vaccine to prevent HIV and AIDS, although researchers are working to develop one.
 Combinations of antiviral drugs and drugs that boost the immune system have allowed many people with HIV to resist infections, stay healthy, and live longer, and many children born with HIV who are treated early reach adulthood.

-Prevention of HIV is of worldwide importance.
+Prevention of HIV remains of worldwide importance.
 Despite much research, there is no vaccine that will prevent HIV infection.
 Infection can be prevented by never sharing needles, and abstaining from oral, vaginal, or anal sex.
-Since most people will eventually become sexually active at some point in their lives, always using condoms for all types of sexual intercourse can greatly reduce the risk of getting HIV.
+Since most people will eventually become sexually active at some point in their lives, always using condoms for all types of sexual intercourse can drastically reduce the risk of getting HIV.

-Testing all pregnant women at least once during pregnancy also can help.
+Testing all pregnant women multiple times during pregnancy can also help.
 If the result is positive, immediate treatment can begin before the baby is born to prevent HIV transmission.

-Talking about HIV/AIDS means talking about sex and drugs — and it's not always easy for parents to talk about these topics with their kids.
-Similarly, it's not always easy for teens to open up to parents or to believe that issues like HIV/AIDS can affect them.
+Talking about HIV/AIDS means talking about sex and drugs — and it's not always easy for parents to talk about sexual feelings and behavior with their kids.
+Similarly, it's not always easy for teens to open up or to believe that issues like HIV/AIDS can affect them.

 Doctors and counselors suggest that parents become knowledgeable and comfortable discussing sex and other difficult issues early on, even before the teen years.
-After all, the issues involved — understanding the body and sexuality, adopting healthy behaviors, respecting others, and dealing with feelings — are important topics at all ages.
+After all, the issues involved — understanding the body and sexuality, adopting healthy behaviors, respecting others, and dealing with feelings — are topics that have meaning at all ages (though how parents talk with their kids will vary according to a child's age and ability to understand).
 Open communication and good listening skills are vital.

 |National AIDS Hotlines These hotlines are managed by the Centers for Disease Control and Prevention.
 These free numbers will give you easy-to-understand information about HIV and AIDS and referrals to clinics and support groups.
 All the information they provide is anonymous and confidential.
 Call: (800) 232-4636 for English or Spanish.|